-Just like with any new medication, side effects can happen when you start taking oral PrEP.
-Through lots of research and tests, called clinical trials, we know that most people have very few side effects, if they experience any.
+Just like with any new medication, you can experience side effects when you start taking oral PrEP.
+But research has shown that people have very few side effects if they experience any.

 The most common side effect is that people may feel a little bit nauseous (the feeling that you want to throw up or be sick).
 Other common side effects are headaches, vomiting, dizziness, and changes in appetite (e.g. not feeling hungry or not wanting to eat anything).

-If you’re reading this and you’ve already started oral PrEP and you have any side effects that you’re worried about, go back to your clinic, and talk to them about these.
-They’ll be able to give you counselling or medication to help you stop the side effects from happening.
-Don’t just stop taking oral PrEP!
+If you’ve already started oral PrEP and you have any side effects that you’re worried about, go back to your clinic, and talk to your healthcare provider about these.
+They’ll be able to advise on how to manage these side effects and sometimes you may require medication to help you stop the side effects.

 Click here to find your nearest clinic offering PrEP.

 Want to find out the difference between PrEP, PEP and ART?
 Click here